Intrinsic Value and Time Value of Options

 Conclusion

 Intrinsic value and time value are key factors in determining the pricing and profitability of options in financial markets.
-Intrinsic value represents the immediate profit gained by exercising an option based on the strike price and underlying asset price.
+Intrinsic value represents the immediate returns gained by exercising an option based on the strike price and underlying asset price.
 Time value represents the premium traders are willing to pay for potential future price movements before the option's expiration.
 Understanding these concepts is essential for making informed decisions in options trading.
 You can download the BlinkX trading app, and explore tons of investment opportunities in the share market.

 FAQs on Intrinsic Value and Time Value of Options